-

 Day 4 Serra de Sintra Trails (via Convento dos Capuchos)

-The route climbs first to the Santuário da Peninha, perched at around 490 metres with panoramic views from Cabo da Roca to Cascais, before crossing the high serra past a 4,000 year old prehistoric tomb.
-The descent winds through the dense old-growth oak forest surrounding the Convento dos Capuchos, the remarkable 16th century Cork Convent where Franciscan monks lived in austere cave-like cells for three centuries.
-On the return journey, a short detour leads to the mysterious Anta de Adrenunes megalithic monument.
+8.5 Miles / 14 Km 4-6 Hrs 1480ft / 450 MetresDespite its modest distance, this loop through the heart of the Serra de Sintra packs in an extraordinary range of scenery, history and prehistory.
+The route climbs to the Santuário da Peninha, perched at around 490 metres with panoramic views from Cabo da Roca to Cascais, before crossing the high serra past a 4,000-year-old prehistoric tomb.
+The descent winds through dense old-growth oak forest to the Convento dos Capuchos, the remarkable 16th-century Cork Convent where monks lived in austere cave-like cells for three centuries, with a short detour on the return to the mysterious Anta de Adrenunes megalithic monument.

 -

-Day 5 Azóia - Cabo da Roca to Praia Grande
+Day 5 Azóia - Praia Grande

 -